Welcome to KINASA! -Nagano-

 This area is said to have once been where Kijo-Momiji once lived, and even now the area names, such as Higashikyo, Nishikyo, Nijo, and Sanjo, that once reminded Momiji of her beloved Kyoto, remain today.
 Don’t forget to get a look at the shrines, ancient homes, and fields that remain in the hamlets.

-By car…Heading west to Hakuba from ‘Tabi-no-eki-Kinasa’ about 4km, you will find the Japanese inn Susobanakan on the left hand.
+By car…Head west to Hakuba from ‘Tabi-no-eki-Kinasa’ about 4km, you will find the Japanese inn Susobanakan on the left hand.
 When you turn right in front of Susobanakan, there is ‘Ryokyo bunkan (address: 13994-1 Kinasa Nagano-shi) where you can park your car.

 • Higashikyo-guchi